I have compiled answers to the most common calls I get. If it ends up helping you, please consider a donation to help me.

 With Technology, you get what you pay for.
 The box stores just don’t have many options for affordable printing and scanning.

 I get a lot of calls from people who have iCloud and Outlook and it seems about every quarter it will stop working.
+It often happens after an iCloud, Office or Windows update is made.
 It also tends to be a problem with Outlook 2010 more than any other version.
+For people with re-occurring issues, I do recommend upgrading your office to the latest version as Office 2010 and earlier versions makeup about 80% of all iCloud and Outlook syncing problems.

 I have found the solution that almost always works is the same.